gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -PreserveFileDetails
-Specify whether to keep the following file attributes when a file is labeled, or overwrite them: The archive flag, Date Modified, and Owner.
+Specify whether to keep the following file attributes when a file is labeled (the default value), or overwrite them: The archive flag, Date Modified, and Owner.

 Set this parameter to On to preserve these file attributes and Off to overwrite them.